kraftpunk97/CrackerBox-YOLO/README.md

 We train for 100 epochs, while using batch size of 8.
 We use half of our dataset for training and the other half for testing.

-The training progress has been recorded below
+The training progress has been recorded below<br>
 ![](Images/train_loss.png)

 We then use the trained model on the test dataset.
-We see that we achieve an average precision of **0.47**.
+We see that we achieve an average precision of **0.47**.<br>
 ![](Images/test_ap.png)

-Here is how our model performs with images from the test dataset, for which we provide no bounding box information.
+Here is how our model performs with images from the test dataset, for which we provide no bounding box information.<br>
 ![](Images/result1.png)
 ![](Images/result2.png)